Boybuloq: Exploration

-In 2023 a large, 33-member expedition, Russian with one participant from Taiwan and one from The Czech Republic, worked in August, in the same arrangement as in 2022.
+In 2023 a large, 33-member expedition, Russian with one participant from Taiwan and one from the Czech Republic, worked in August, in the same arrangement as in 2022.
 This year they operated in both caves, Boybuloq and Višnevskij.

-In Boybuloq the mining group worked at the closest point to Višnevskij, advanced 20 meters, no draught.
+In Boybuloq the mining group worked at the closest point to Višnevskij, advancing 20 meters but finding no draught.
 The climbing group followed the tunnels and chimneys in the direction of Višnevskij.
-They discovered several new galleries, on top of the 170-meter chimney the tunnel continued for 666 meters and ended with a collapse.

-Speleothem samples were collected in the cave Lunnaja (Moon cave, which runs above the tunnels of Višnevskij cave) to be analysed at the Department of Geosciences, National Taiwan University.
+They discovered several new galleries; on top of the 170-meter chimney, the tunnel continued for 666 meters and ended with a collapse.
+Speleothem samples were collected in the cave Lunnaja (Moon cave, which runs above the tunnels of Višnevskij cave) to be analysed at the Department of Geosciences, at National Taiwan University.
 At the top of Boybuloq, in a tunnel 270 m above the cave entrance, a new underground camp was established from which a small group was expanding the narrow passage at the highest point of the cave, with a very strong air draft.
 They advanced 4 meters.

-Another group was working from the underground Camp Zero (it is at approximately the same elevation as the Boybuloq entrance).
+Another group was working from the underground Camp Zero (approximately the same elevation as the Boybuloq entrance).
 They climbed a few steps and chimneys and in one of them discovered a narrow tunnel which continued upwards in the direction of the top of the Chulbair ridge, to the wall on its eastern side.
 They passed 1.5 km of the tunnel, and surveyed part of it.

-On the last day of the expedition they measured the altitude of the last point reached with an altimeter considerably extending the amplitude of Boybuloq.
-The tunnel continues but they had to return due to lack of time.

-After the expedition Boybuloq had a new depth of 1517 meters and a length of 18.4 km.
+On the last day of the expedition they measured the altitude of the last point reached with an altimeter, considerably extending the amplitude of Boybuloq.
+The tunnel continues, but they had to return due to lack of time.
+After the expedition, Boybuloq had a new depth of 1517 meters and a length of 18.4 km.

+The 11-member SGS and ASU expedition in August 2024, named Boybuloq 2024, the smallest since 2017, did not change the Boybuloq's depth or length but it discovered an important ice cave, Bear cave (Medvežja peščera) at an altitude of 3768 meters above sea level, 246 meters above the entrance to Višnevskij cave.
+The 35-member expedition in August 2025, one of the largest, also in the framework of SGS and ASU, named Asia 2025 as it also operated in the caves of Hodja-Gur-Gur-Ata ridge, managed to increase the depth slightly, to 1523 meters, going upwards from the point reached in 2023.
+They also made the survey of cave parts, discovered earlier and during this expedition, to obtain the new cave length of 19900 meters.
+Expedition worked in both caves, in Boybuloq and Višnevskij.
+On the last day of the expedition's work in Boybuloq the connection searching team discovered the most promising lead so far, with strong air current, and advanced 50 meters through the meander towards Višnevskij.